jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 - Settings (upper right)
   - This is where you can enter data.
 The data will be reflected in the header section.
   - Experience gained is the field for entering the total experience value.
 It is reflected in the skill column.
+  - You can set the initial Class values for certain items.
 - Appearance, career, and other notes column (bottom)
   - This is a field for free description.